 Math · Revenue

-Most contractors know they miss calls.
-Very few know the actual dollar amount it’s costing them every month.
-Here’s the formula, the benchmarks, and three example calculations so you can run the math on your own business in under 5 minutes.
+Every small business owner knows they miss calls.
+Almost none know the actual dollar amount it’s costing them every month.
+Here’s the formula, the industry benchmarks, and three example missed call calculator runs — restaurant, dental practice, roofing contractor — so you can run the math on your own business in under five minutes.

-Before you can run the math, you need realistic numbers.
-Here’s what multiple studies of contractor and home services businesses consistently find:
+Before you run the formula, you need realistic numbers.
+Here’s what consistent research across small businesses shows:

 30–40%